|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 We all love our pets, but dog’s nails are yet another way that hardwood floors can be scratched.
 Keeping these nails trimmed is the best way to avoid the scratches that pets can leave behind.

 Besides our pets, we can also damage the floors with our footwear.
-The most likely offender in this case is a pair of high heels, which can dent wood floors if ladies walk around their home with their heels on.
-Not wearing the heels in the house is the best way to protect the floors in this case.
+The most likely offender in this case is a pair of high heels.
+Not wearing the heels in the house is the best way to protect the floors.

-The most common threat to your flooring is the dirt that can scratch and dull the surface of the wood.
+The most common threat to your flooring is the dirt that can scratch and dull the surface.
 The solution here is regular cleaning with a broom and vacuuming with a lightweight vacuum cleaner - one that is heavy can dent the floor if it is dropped.
 Besides protecting the floors of your home or business, regular cleaning also has the benefit of making the building far more inviting.

 Homeowners should beware the potential havoc that sunlight can wreak upon floors that are made of hardwood.
 Excessive sunlight can cause fading and discolouration, so care should be taken to make sure that no area of the wood floor receives too much direct sunlight.